JockDaRock/Time2Code/CONTRIBUTING.md

 This project is written in mostly Python.
 If you'd like to help in any way then that would be more than welcome whatever your level of experience.

-#### Community file

-The [community.md](https://github.com/JockDaRock/Time2Code/blob/master/community.md) file highlights blogs, talks and code repos with example FaaS functions and usages.
-Please send a Pull Request if you are doing something cool with FaaS.

 ### License

 This project is licensed under the MIT License.